special-uor/special.epd/README.md

     All these data frames can be linked to the `sample` table using the column called `ID_SAMPLE`.

-:warning: **NOTE:** the ouput is returned “invisibly”, so you should assign the output of the function to a variable.
+:warning: **NOTE:** the output is returned “invisibly”, so you should assign the output of the function to a variable.

 ``` r